smallerhand/I_am_Korean/README.md

-# -
+# Hello world!

-I want to make some developer friends in another country.
+## I want to make some developer friends in another country.